wjmack/CS-Unity-Top-Down-Demo/README.md

 **Description**
 A simple top-down 2D game demo made using the Unity Engine.
 Player movement and interactable object detection are scripted with C#.
 Animations for player and [E] interaction indicator were created using Unity's built-in animator.
-Scripts can be found in Assets/Scripts.
 A sound will play when the user interacts with an object, like a sign or a door.

 **Credits**